The Science of Human Potential

 ― Abraham Maslow

-Since Maslow's early work on self-actualization, developmental psychologists discovered that human consciousness does not merely change in content over time; it evolves in structure.
+Since Maslow's early work on self-actualization, developmental psychologists have discovered something similar.
+Through extensive analysis, they found that human consciousness does not merely change in content over time; it evolves in structure.
 The later stages of psychological growth, called postformal development, closely mirror what Maslow discovered in his work with high-performing individuals.
+This means that if we are to help people reach their full potential, helping them achieve advanced psychological growth is an important part of that.

 Pre-Formal Development